tangboxuan/reverse-python-exe/README.md

 Most of the Python executable files out there are compiled using Py2exe, PyInstaller or CX_Freeze.
 While this script aims to decompile any exe file, it is currently limited to only those compiled using these 3 libraries.

-## Files
+## EXE Files

+- fidler.exe: Flare-On 7 (2020) Challenge 1 compiled using PyInstaller in 3.8
+- wopr.exe: Flare-On 6 (2019) Challenge 7 compiled using PyInstaller in 3.7
-- exe_files/py2exe37.exe: Hello World compiled using Py2exe in 3.7.9
+- py2exe37.exe: Hello World compiled using Py2exe in 3.7.9
-- exe_files/py2exe27.exe: Hello World compiled using Py2exe in 2.7.18
+- py2exe27.exe: Hello World compiled using Py2exe in 2.7.18
-- exe_files/pyinstaller37.exe: Hello World compiled using PyInstaller in 3.7.9 on 64-bit Windows
+- pyinstaller37.exe: Hello World compiled using PyInstaller in 3.7.9 on 64-bit Windows
-- exe_files/pyinstaller27.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows
+- pyinstaller27.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows
-- exe_files/pyinstaller37_onefile.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows with --onefile flag
+- pyinstaller37_onefile.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows with --onefile flag
-- exe_files/pyinstaller27_onefile.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows with --onefile flag
+- pyinstaller27_onefile.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows with --onefile flag
-- exe_files/cxfreeze37.exe: Hello World compiled using CX_Freeze in 3.7.9 on 64-bit Windows
+- cxfreeze37.exe: Hello World compiled using CX_Freeze in 3.7.9 on 64-bit Windows